bonjourusman/multilingual-sentiment-detection/README.md

 # multilingual-sentiment-analysis

-**Finetuning an LLM for multilingual sentiment analysis.**
+# Finetuning an LLM for multilingual sentiment analysis.

-In this project, I have fine-tuned a pre-trained LLM (ChatGPT-2) to perform sentiment analysis across a variety of languages.
+In this project, I have fine-tuned a pre-trained LLM (ChatGPT-2 by OpenAI) to perform sentiment analysis across a variety of languages.

 **Dataset:**
 `multilingual-amazon-review-sentiment-processed`